Legal Requirements for Wearing Helmets in India

 Since wearing a helmet is mandatory as per the law for bike riders and pillion in India, the bike insurance company will reject the claim request if it causes damage or loss during a road accident.

 Hence, you should always wear a helmet while operating your two-wheeler.
-Moreover, it is recommended to buy comprehensive bike policy as it provides financial coverage during a collision or road accident.
+Moreover, it is recommended to buy comprehensive bike insurance policy as it provides financial coverage during a collision or road accident.

 Final Words!